top of page

 Your baby’s story did not end.
 It simply continued somewhere you cannot yet see.

+Your baby is not waiting in uncertainty.
+Not lost.
+Not alone.
 They are held in the presence of the One who made them.

 When Eternity Feels Too Big